dojo/docs/dojo/fx/wipeIn.rst

 Examples
 ========

-Example 1:  wipe in a dom node
+Example 1:  Wipe in a dom node
 ------------------------------

 .. cv-compound ::